 I’ve always been enchanted by forests: the delicate understory flowers, the smell of decomposing wood, the sound of leaves blowing in the wind—it’s magical!
 As a child, I spent hours running in the woods, imagining myself as Disney’s Pocahontas, naming my favourite trees and befriending squirrels and chipmunks.
 After studying forest conservation, my passion has become an academic interest.

-To celebrate the International Day of Forests (March 21, 2017), I’m sharing some of the things I’ve learned about forests, both as a student and as a naturalist:
+Here are some of the things I’ve learned about forests, both as a student and as a naturalist:

 Part 3 of a 3 part blog series about the Province’s failure to uphold strong protections for our most vulnerable plants and animals.